cogentcore/cogent/code/README.md

 See the `Project Prefs` for `Debug` params that control how much detail is returned about variables, and optional args you can pass to the debugger as needed.

+## Misc

+* When you change the Dark / Light settings, any existing output text in the command output panels will not update.
+This is because the markup colors are generated when output is generated, whereas the main text editors use standard syntax-based markup and can regenerate this when the theme changes.